Prompt Engineering at Runtime

 -

-- Select a suitable icon, such as
+- Select an icon, such as

-, from the Atlas icon set. - Set the
+notes-paper-text, from the Atlas icon set. - Set the

 -